 Senior Research SpecialistJorge Lima serves as the Honest Broker for the Data Exchange Core.
 He helps internal and external researchers with the process of obtaining Electronic Medical Record Data from Sanford’s data warehouse.
 He also is involved with the implementation of the OMOP (Observational Medical Outcomes Partnership) common data model.
 This will allow Sanford to be part of the OHDSI (Observational Health Data Sciences and Informatics) community with the aim of improving international data collaborative studies.
-His main interests include applied statistics, machine learning methods and clinical epidemiology.
-He believes those tools can greatly contribute to make healthcare safer and more affordable
+He believes those tools can greatly contribute to make healthcare safe, effective and affordable.

 Murat Sincan, MD, FAMIA